The Only Good Debt

 The only good debt out there is a debt of love.

-This idea comes out of Romans 13:7-8.
+This idea comes from Romans 13:7-8.
 In this passage, Paul is transitioning between two teachings.
-He is just finishing a discussion of why it’s important to obey civil authorities, and he is beginning to explain how love is the fulfillment of God’s law.
+He just finished a discussion of why it’s important to obey civil authorities.
+Next, he will explain how love is the fulfillment of God’s law.
 In making the transition between these two ideas, he brings up the relationship between debt and love.
-Let’s take a look:

 7 Give to everyone what you owe them: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.